redpesk-common/recovery-tools-binding/docs/2-recovery-usages.md

 u-boot=> source ${scriptaddr}
 ```

-## Useable tools help
+## Useable tool help

-As described above, these following scripts are installed on redpesk OS when you installed the `recovery-tools-binding-scripts` package.
-They are useful for recovery features interaction like enable the bootcount variable in the U-Boot bootloader.
+As described above, these following scripts are installed on redpesk OS when you install the `recovery-tools-binding-scripts` package.
+They are useful for recovery features interaction such as enabling the bootcount variable in the U-Boot bootloader.

 - check_board.sh